amendlik/salt-gen-resource/README.md

 Requesting a tag for a grain that does not exist will emit a warning and continue without adding the tag.

 ### Mine Function
 By default, this script depends on Salt Mine having access to `grains.items` on every minion.
-If you have an alias in place for that function, specify it using the `--mine-function` option.
+If an alias is configured for that function, specify it using the `--mine-function` option.

 ### Static Attributes
 Additional attributes that are not provided by a grain can be specified by including key value pairs on the command line, after the targeting expression.
 These static attributes will be added to all generated node resources.
 For example: